Alzheimer's disease and the microbiome Connection

 radiation and the risk of developing Alzheimer's disease.

 Their report, published in the December 1996 issue of Neurology, revealed a substantial increased risk

-of developing Alzheimer's disease in individuals whose occupations exposed them
+of developing Alzheimer's disease, dementia, memory loss and confusion in individuals whose occupations exposed them

 to higher than average levels of electromagnetic radiation.
 The occupations